Citizenship ceremonies

 All citizenship ceremonies are managed by the Australian Government’s Department of Home Affairs.
 We play no role in the approvals, waitlists or allocations of ceremonies.
 We host citizenship ceremonies but we are not responsible for allocating candidates to ceremony dates.
 You will receive your invitation for a specific date from the Department of Home Affairs.

-You can find out more about this on the Department of Home Affairs website.
+You can find out more about becoming an Australian Citizen at Department of Home Affairs website.

 If you would like to enquire about becoming an Australian citizen or about your status on the waiting list, please contact the Department of Home Affairs on 131 881.